savva-k/savva-k.github.io/content/post/using-one-dateformat-instance-per-thread-with-threadlocal/index.md

   - "dates"
   - "concurrency"
   - "Java"
-image: images/main.jpg
----
+params:
+  mainImage: "images/main.jpg"

-Here is a quick tip how to use DateFormat inside a ThreadLocal field.
+summary: "Here is a quick tip how to use DateFormat inside a ThreadLocal field.
 Why do we need that?
 The reason is the DateFormat class is not thread-safe but creating its instances is an expensive operation.
-So, this is kind of a workaround that creates only one instance of DateFormat per thread.
+So, this is kind of a workaround that creates only one instance of DateFormat per thread."
+---

 ```java
 package com.imsavva.test;